replayio/replay-cli/packages/sourcemap-upload/README.md

 ## Debugging

-If no sourcemaps are being found, consider running the function with verbose mode enabled, or with `DEBUG=recordreplay:sourcemap-upload` set in the environment.
+If no sourcemaps are being found, consider running the function with verbose mode enabled, or with `DEBUG=replay:sourcemap-upload` set in the environment.

 Most likely, if sourcemaps are not being found, they either: